zryska/Edge-Data-Store-Docs/Beta2/SDS/SDS_Types.md

 ## Working with SdsTypes

-The following discussion refers to the following types and are defined in [Python](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/Python/SDSPy) and [JavaScript](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples/SDS/JavaScript) samples.
-Samples in other languages can be found here: [Samples](https://github.com/osisoft/OCS-Samples/tree/master/basic_samples).
+The following discussion refers to the following types and are defined in Python and JavaScript samples.
 In the sample code, ``SdsType``, ``SdsTypeProperty``, and ``SdsTypeCode`` are defined as in the code snippets shown here:

 **Python**